✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 • Back to Work Family Dividend

-Furthermore, you may only be entitled to half-rate Paternity Benefit if you are on these social welfare payments:
+Moreover, employees may only be entitled to half-rate Paternity Benefit if they are receiving any of these social welfare payments:

 • Widower's and Surviving Civil Partner's (Contributory) Pension